 1. We have to enter buildings and people are always situated in physical space so architecture – how space is organized – is necessarily a common concern.
 Put simply, “Architecture has become too important to be left to architects” (De Carlo 2005, p.13), there have to be means “of taking architecture away from the architects and giving it back to the people who use it” (De Carlo 1980, p.77).
 See footnote for a more developed explanation – these aren’t just glib statements but expressions that sit on top of quite detailed modes of thinking about architecture (and its limits).
 Also, because any building organizes physical space, what counts as architecture does not depend on anyone deciding “This building intends to appeal aesthetically and is therefore architecture.”

 2. “Who organizes space?” becomes key.
 Organization does not just happen.
 It has an organizer.
 Often a space-organizer is not an official Architect: “The most important thing is that structure and form leave the greatest space for future evolution, because the real and most important designer of the school should be the collectivity which uses it.”
 (De Carlo 1969 p.32).
-See also Jeremy Till’s discussion of “slack space” i.e. that kind of design which “asks eventually who the designer of space is…” (2009, p.134).
-The advantage of thinking in terms of architecture as space-organizing (rather than aesthetics, say) become clearer now – space is the thing and (albeit within limits) something we all participate in arranging whether teachers moving desks or students moving themselves and each other – see this excellent post by Siobahn Dytham.
-Professional architecture (i.e. Architecture) still needs differentiating but it does not need to be done on the basis of space which we can retain as a common lens-concept-tool in order to look at-understand-dig into what all actors are doing.
+See also Jeremy Till’s discussion of “slack space” i.e. that kind of design which “asks eventually who the designer of space is…” (2009, p.134) and Elizabeth Shove et al.’s proposal to see “users and consumers as designers in their own right” (2007, p.10) – all ways of overcoming a static, imposed function and extending the potentials of what buildings and things are and could become.
+The advantages of thinking in terms of architecture as space-organizing (rather than aesthetics, say) become clearer now – space is the thing and (albeit within limits) something we all participate in arranging whether teachers moving desks or students moving themselves and each other – see this excellent post by Siobahn Dytham.
+Professional architecture (i.e. Architecture) still needs defining but not on the basis of space which we can retain as a category common to all actors’ thinking and doing (even if they think and do with it in different ways – see 3, 4 and 5).

 3. If everyone organizes space, how do spatial organizations – architectures – differ?
-Architectures and architects differ, I suggest, in 4 main ways: (i) in the time of organization (see 4, below); (ii) in the particular resources used to organize space (see 5); (iii) in a person’s intentions for organizing space.
+If official architects i.e. Architects have no monopoly control over architecture because spatial organization is something that everyone does, it nevertheless helps to distinguish architectures.
+I suggest there are 4 main ways to see these differences: (i) by the time of organization (see 4, below); (ii) by the particular resources used to organize space i.e. what teachers use to organize space is not the same as what Architects use (see 5); (iii) by a person’s intentions for organizing space.
 For example, both teachers and architects organize space but a teacher is interested in space-organizing as a means to teach better (an instrumental motivation).
 For an Architect, space-organizing is intrinsic to their work (not a means to something else); and (iv) in the institutionalization of Architects as distinct from other space-organizers/architects.
 To paraphrase John Searle, part of being an Architect is being thought to be an Architect (1995, p.34).

 4. When is space organized?
 (Time as event).
 Timing is fundamental – when one spatial organization happens in relation to another.
 For example, students’ space-organizing happens after and so in Architects’ space-organizing.
 Who gets to go first at organizing space frames the opportunities and constraints for those that follow.
 That said, there is no “first”: any architecture of the present moment is always dealing with spatial organizations of times past.
 De Carlo explores this in a very short, Open Access essay Reading and Tentative Design (pdf).

 5. What space-organizing resources organize physical space?
-Architects organize space with walls, storeys, doors, stairs, windows, colour, light etc, the form of these things and how these things are oriented in relation to each other .
+Architects organize space with walls, storeys, doors, stairs, windows, colour, light etc, the form of these things and how these things (and groups of things) are oriented in spatial (and so to some extent also temporal) relation to each other .
 Teachers use posters, tables, chairs, bodies etc and how these are oriented (e.g. through seating plans) as well as non-objects e.g. names of rooms or zones, gestures, gaze, voice.
 Students are likely to have only these last three and their bodies.
-Hence, from Architect to teacher to student, these resources are all viable means of organizing space but their nature changes; there is a shift towards greater reliance on social rather than material aspects of being and towards less tangible kinds of thing that are less durable and (potentially) easier and cheaper to change.
-This bears on how certain actions and values come to be promoted and enshrined through more material means (see 6).
-Finally, it matters not just which space-organizing resources people have, but their real capacity to employ these resources.
+Hence, from Architect to teacher to student, these resources are all viable means of organizing space but their nature changes; there is a shift towards greater reliance on social rather than material aspects of being and towards less tangible kinds of thing that are less durable and (seemingly) easier and cheaper to change.
+This bears on how certain actions and values come to be promoted and enshrined through more material means (see 6) and also risks the ignoring of organizations of physical space that rely more heavily on social production and so tend to be less visible.
+Finally, it matters not just which space-organizing resources people have, but their real capacity to employ these resources and (where resources rely on social meanings) their capacity to understand the meanings for the particular community in which they are relevant and meaningful.

 6. What is the duration of organization?
-Time as process – the ongoing-ness of architecture: The word “organization” has a vestigial verbiness, a sense that organization is ongoing.
-Herman Hertzberger refers to The Ordering of Space, not The Order...
-Ongoing organization – maintenance – if you like is one of the key contributions a building and its architecture provide to (mass) education, facilitating stability, relative predictability, social reproduction, a sense of home too perhaps.
+Time as process – the ongoing-ness of architecture: The word “organization” has a vestigial verbiness, a sense that organizing is ongoing.
+It is, in fact, a deverbal noun, a special type of noun of process.
+Similarly, Herman Hertzberger refers to architecture as The Ordering of Space, not The Order...
+Being organized, space has, in turn, an organizing influence albeit not in a simple, deterministic manner.
+This too is ongoing (given the relative durability of buildings) and so one of architecture’s key contributions to (mass) education, facilitating stability, relative predictability, social reproduction, continuity (and a sense of home perhaps because of this) but also a sense of a dynamic potential, a progression of sorts even if this is ambiguous.
+Movement towards a future but where the building seems to stay still (even while it is at work) and cohorts of students move through it.

 7. Organized physical space applies to architectural and urban scales.
 To be interested in “organized space” means the object of our attention extends beyond the classroom or school: “City planning and architecture [are] interdependent scales of the same problem” (De Carlo and Bunčuga, 2014, p.104).
 We are encouraged to question the spatial exclusivity of building and classroom and school and urban.
 Not to reject them outright, but to justify their existence (see De Carlo’s 1969 paper Why/How to Build School Buildings).
 Where we make the analytical cut to abstract the building is raised explicitly in architecture (see notes here on De Carlo’s and also Zevi’s approach) and education research (see Jan Nespor from an ANT perspective and Margaret Archer from a realist one in a chapter I wrote a couple of years ago.)